MatthewjSobers/Electronics-Company-Sales-Analysis/README.md

 Handled missing values.
 Corrected data types for numerical and date fields.
 Ensured consistent format across relevant columns.
+Correct erronous values.
-2. SQL Analysis
+3. SQL Analysis
 Several SQL queries were developed to answer critical business questions, such as:
 What are the top-selling products?
 What are the demographic trends (age, gender) among the customers?
 Which payment methods are preferred by customers?
 What factors influence the total sales (loyalty membership, shipping type, product categories)?
 Views were created in SQL to simplify data transfer and visualization in Power BI.
-3. Power BI Dashboard
+4. Power BI Dashboard
 A Power BI dashboard was created to visualize the insights drawn from SQL analysis, displaying key metrics like:
+Sales trends over time.
 Sales by product category.
-Sales trends over time.
 The relationship between customer demographics and sales.
-Sales breakdown by payment method and shipping type.
+Sales breakdown by product type and by season

 Key Findings
 The analysis revealed several factors that influence the company's sales: